Workshop 14 – 09h00-10h30

 Matching AAL projects with European and international agendas for smart, sustainable and inclusive development

-Additional speakers: Mrs. Sylvia Beales, Representative of Gray Panthers to the United Nations, member of the Stakeholder Group on Ageing (SGA) and Director of the inclusive social development consultancy BealesGelberConsult; and Mr. John Ketchell, European consumers representative on behalf of ANEC at the Sector Forum on Smart and Sustainable Cities and Communities.
+Additional speakers: Sylvia Beales, Representative of Gray Panthers to the United Nations, member of the Stakeholder Group on Ageing (SGA) and Director of the inclusive social development consultancy BealesGelberConsult; John Ketchell, European consumers representative on behalf of ANEC at the Sector Forum on Smart and Sustainable Cities and Communities; Horst Krämer, as policy and programme officer in the Unit “eHealth, Wellbeing & Ageing” from the DG CONNECT of the European Commission.

 Workshop 22 – 14h45-15h30